FIFA Mandates Female Coaches on Women’s Football Benches, Sparking Major Debate Over Merit and Equality

 Jill Ellis explained FIFA’s position, saying, “There are simply not enough women in coaching today.
 We must do more to accelerate change by creating clearer pathways, expanding opportunities, and increasing the visibility for women on our sidelines.”

-This decision comes as part of a broader strategy that combines statutory changes, development programmes, coach education and long-term professional investment, with the hope of increasing female participation, including ahead of the World Cup in Brazil next summer.
+This decision is part of a broader strategy that combines statutory changes, development programmes, coach education and long-term professional investment to increase female participation, including ahead of the World Cup in Brazil next summer.

 Emma Hayes has previously described the lack of female coaches in English football as a “massive issue” and has urged football authorities to develop more creative solutions.